Scholarships and prizes

 - Cooperative scholarships are sponsored by industry and combine financial benefits with the possibility of valuable industry placement.
 UTS offers cooperative scholarships in these courses: Bachelor of Accounting, Bachelor of Information Technology, Bachelor of Engineering (Honours) Diploma in Professional Engineering Practice.

 UTS Diversity Access Scholarships are offered to UTS undergraduate and postgraduate students in situations of financial hardship.
 These scholarships have a maximum duration of one year.
-Recipients may apply each semester or year that they are eligible.
+Recipients may apply each session or year that they are eligible.

 Students applying for admission to a higher degree by research can apply for a postgraduate research scholarship.
 These scholarships are usually paid on a fortnightly basis and are provided to assist with general living costs during the life of the scholarship.

-Further information on research scholarships is available from the UTS: Graduate Research School.
+Further information on research scholarships is available from the UTS Graduate Research School.

 UTS offers international student scholarships for: